AdrianAntico/AutoPlots/README.md

 ![Version:1.0.0](https://img.shields.io/static/v1?label=Version&message=1.0.0&color=blue&?style=plastic)
 [![PRsWelcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=default)](http://makeapullrequest.com)

-### Caution!!!
-There is no license in this repository, yet.
-I'm not sure yet whether I'll go the APGL route or an MIT route.

 <img src="https://raw.githubusercontent.com/AdrianAntico/AutoPlots/master/inst/logo.PNG" align="center" width="800" />

 ### Motivation
 I'm sick of looking up plotting syntax every time I build a plot.
+Further, I'm tired of looking up 10 functions when I want basic plots put together.
 Even after thousands of plots developed, I still have to look up syntax.
-This package is intended to stop that behavior.
+This package is intended to reduce that behavior.
 The plots returned in AutoPlots are sufficiently good for 99% of plotting purposes.
 Further customizations can be handling by going back to source packages if needed.
 There are two broad classes of plots available: standard and model evaluation.

 ### Standard plots
 These plot types should be known to most, although there are some that might not fit that category, such as river plots.